KONOS Academy (Grades 9-12)

 John Lee

-Students will continue the second year of a two-year expositional study of the Gospel of John.
+Students will complete a year’s expositional study of the Old Testament.

 Ray Lewis